ShadwaEissa/OpenClassrooms-Data-Analyst/Project 3/Readme.md

 # About the project:
 It is a simulation of a data analysis project in a real estate agency, with data from the real estate and land transactions in France in the first half of 2020.
+The project is divided in to two steps:

 ### Part 1
 Data modelling of the data extracted from Demandes de valeurs foncières (DVF), by following these steps: